 Commencal’s great-looking Absolut is fast becoming one of the most popular complete dirt bikes available, and for good reason.
 Solid components and an unbeatable price make it hard to look elsewhere.

-The 2021 Absolut’s 6061 alloy frame is adorned with a super range of components for the price: Manitou Expert Circus fork, three-piece BMX crankset, SRAM Level brake, Novatec hubs on Alex rims, Schwalbe dirt-specific tyres and a splattering of Commencal in-house brand finishing parts.
-And, if you’re a younger rider who sits between 135-155cm in height, the Andorran brand does the Absolut 24 – a slightly smaller edition featuring 24-inch wheels, a wheel-specific Manitou Circus Junit Expert fork, shorter crank arms and narrower handlebars.
+The Absolut’s 6061 alloy frame is adorned with a super range of components for the price: Manitou Expert Circus fork, three-piece BMX crankset, SRAM Level brake, Novatec hubs on Alex rims, Maxxis dirt-specific tyres and a splattering of Commencal in-house brand finishing parts.
+By the way, if you happen to be in Andorra you can pick the bike up directly from the brand showroom and you get 10% off the price.

 Scott’s Voltage dirt frame is great-looking, bombproof and a nippy ride for pumptracks as well as dirt jumps.
 It's the bike that makes Brendan Fairclough so steezy at the trails.
 Or is it the other way around?

-The Voltage YZ 0.1 is a little pricier than some similarly equipped completes, but you are buying quality and assured customer support with Scott selling both online and in-store.
+The Voltage YZ 0.1 is a little pricier than some similarly equipped completes, but with Scott you are buying quality and assured customer support as the company sells online and in-store.
 It comes as a singlespeed with two brakes, three-piece cranks and Kenda dirt tyres so it’s ready to hit the jumps, BMX track or street straight from the box.

-If you liked what you saw in Matt Jones’ Frames of Mind video (and if you haven’t seen it, get out from under that rock), then the bike you’ll need in order to replicate the flips, spins and, er, ridiculous camerawork is Marin’s Alcatraz.
-The Californian brand’s complete is a great-looking hardtail built for the biggest tricks.
+If you liked what you saw in Matt Jones’ Design and Conquer series, then the bike you’ll need in order to replicate his various world-first tricks is Marin’s Alcatraz.
+It’s a great-looking hardtail built for the biggest tricks, and you’re getting a competition-proven bike that Jones has piloted at many-a slopestyle event.

-For a little extra comfort at the trails or slopestyle course, Canyon’s full suspension Stitched 720 is a solid, reasonably priced (for its level of quality) option.
-Ridden by Thomas Genon and backed by a six-year guarantee, you’re safe in the knowledge that it’s a solid investment for going big – but there’s no assurance you’ll ever be able to match the Belgian rider’s skills and style.
+For a little extra comfort at the trails or slopestyle course, Canyon’s full-suspension Stitched 720 is a solid, reasonably priced (for its level of quality) option.
+It comes with a six-year guarantee, but it probably won’t provide you with the style and skill of Canyon’s team rider, Thomas Genon.

-The Stitched 720 is one of very few full-suspension dirt/slope bikes available as complete builds, but despite the lack of competition Canyon has still managed to put together a great package with a relatively modest price tag.
-It features a slightly beefier front tyre than you’ll find on most of the complete hardtails, alluding to the bike’s intentions: big jumps, high speeds, enormous tricks.
+The Stitched 720 is one of very few full suspension dirt/slope bikes available as complete builds, but despite the lack of competition Canyon has still managed to put together a great package with a relatively modest price tag.
+The slightly beefier front tyre than you’ll find on most of the complete hardtails featured alludes to the bike’s intentions: big jumps, high speeds, enormous tricks.
 Is that you?